SamirTalwar/monospacedmonologues.com/posts/2016-02-01--a-middle-ground-between-checked-and-unchecked-exceptions.md

-# A Middle Ground Between Checked And Unchecked Exceptions

 I hear a lot of arguments against Java's checked exceptions.
 Normally, they run along these lines:

 > You have to propagate the exceptions everywhere.
 Too much noise, not enough signal.